ivansalvadori/csv2rdf/README.md

 ```

 ####  singleRdfOutputFile:
-This property sets if all the resulting RDF triples will be written in a single file.
-This property is only applied when writeToFile:true.
+Allows materializing RDF triples into a single-file or multi-files.
+Only applied when writeToFile: true.
 Valid values:
 ```
 true